DragonMinded/libdragon/README.md

    toolchain to be installed.
 For instance: `export N64_INST=/opt/n64` or `export N64_INST=/usr/local`.
 2. If you are on macOS, make sure [homebrew](https://brew.sh) is installed.
-3. Make sure you have at least 7 Gb of disk space available (notice that after build, only about 300 Mb will be used, but during build a lot of space is required).
+3. Make sure you have at least 7 GB of disk space available (notice that after build, only about 300 MB will be used, but during build a lot of space is required).
 4. Enter the `tools` directory and Run `./build-toolchain.sh`, let it build and install the toolchain.
 The process will take a while depending on your computer